datahac/skein_how_we_work/README.md

+# About Skein

+We partner with organizations of all sizes to design, develop, and grow innovative technology-based solutions for some of the worlds’ biggest challenges

+We have worked with hundreds of product teams all over the world, from individual founders who are self-funded, to large multi-national organizations.
+We have also created our own products and technologies to simplify your innovation process.

 This is **How We Work**.
 It details how we make successful tech products, and also how we run our company.

 It is a living document that everyone at Skein can edit in a private GitHub repo.